FeHioe/dymanic_programming/README.md

-# dymanic_programming
+# Dymanic Programming
-Simple functions that use dynamic programming
+Simple functions that use dynamic programming.